TCP congestion control: TCP CUBIC

 CUBIC is a less aggressive and more systematic derivative of BIC, in which the window is a cubic function of time since the last congestion event, with the inflection point set to the window prior to the event.
 CUBIC is used by default in Linux kernels since version 2.6.19.

 Agile-SD TCP

-Agile-SD is a Linux-based CCA which is designed for the real Linux kernel.
-It is a receiver-side algorithm that employs a loss-based approach using a novel mechanism, called agility factor (AF), to increase the bandwidth utilization over high-speed and short-distance networks (low bandwidth-delay product networks) such as local area networks or fiber-optic network, especially when the applied buffer size is small.
-It has been evaluated by comparing its performance to Compound TCP (the default CCA in MS Windows) and CUBIC (the default of Linux) using NS-2 simulator.
-It improves the total performance up to 55% in term of average throughput.
+Agile-SD is a Linux-based CCA that is designed for the real Linux kernel.
+It is a receiver-side algorithm that employs a loss-based approach using a novel mechanism, called agility factor (AF), to increase the bandwidth utilization over high-speed and short-distance networks (low bandwidth-delay product networks) such as local area networks or fiber-optic networks, especially when the applied buffer size is small.
+It has been evaluated by comparing its performance to Compound TCP (the default CCA in MS Windows) and CUBIC (the default of Linux) using the NS-2 simulator.
+It improves the total performance up to 55% in terms of average throughput.